 7 WAYS TO WELL-BEING*

-As the darker nights approach, the world can at times feel a gloomy place.
-We all need to take steps to look after ourselves, mentally and physically, to get us through the winter.
+During the winter months the world can seem a gloomy place.
+We all need to take steps to look after ourselves, mentally and physically, bolster our mood.
 Here are a few tips for families.

 Be aware of the world around you.